OutSystems/docs-product/src/setup-maintain/upgrade/upgrade-platform-module-deploy.md

 # Modules deployment step during Platform Server upgrade

-Starting from Platform Server 11.18.0, the environment upgrade process includes a new optional modules deployment step.
+Starting from Platform Server 11.19.0, the environment upgrade process includes a new optional modules deployment step.

-When upgrading your OutSystems environment from your current version to Platform Server 11.18.0 (or later), after the Platform Server installation ends preparing your modules for the new version, you can now use the Deploy All feature to deploy all the previously prepared modules.
+When upgrading your OutSystems environment from your current version to Platform Server 11.19.0 (or later), after the Platform Server installation ends preparing your modules for the new version, you can now use the Deploy All feature to deploy all the previously prepared modules.

 This step enables you to deploy the latest successful compilation in the current platform version, as long as that module hasn't been deployed yet.

-However, if the compilation of a module in the current platform version is not successful, or if the latest version of a module is already deployed in the current platform version, that module is skipped from the Deploy All process.
+However, if the compilation of a module in the current platform version isn't successful, or if the latest version of a module is already deployed in the current platform version, that module is skipped from the **Deploy All** process.

 If you have modules ready for deployment, you can use the Deploy All feature in Service Center.
 To do so, go to **Factory** > **Upgrades**, and select **Deploy**.